How to Improve Water Quality in Your Entire Home

 Conclusion

 A whole house water filter is needed when water is too dirty.
 A water softener comes in handy when dealing with overly hard water.
-Fortunately, complex multi-stage systems that combine different types of filter media for targeting a broad spectrum of contaminants help protect you and your family.
+Fortunately, complex multi-stage systems that combine different types of filter media to target a broad spectrum of contaminants help protect you and your family.

 How to Improve Water Quality in Your Entire Home 1